Department of Paediatrics and Adolescent Medicine

 - The molecular control of development and how abnormalities in this process lead to diseases.

-- Current projects on genes that affect chromatin structure and therefore the expression of other genes in neurons and neuroblastoma cells.
+- Current projects on nucleosome assembly proteins that affect chromatin structure and therefore gene expression in normal and cancer cells.

 Dr S.Y.
 Chan